 Minnie on the other hand was always the bold one who took steps to change her life be it jobs or applying abroad for study.

 Their lives intertwining with a plethora of other myriad characters such as Karuna’s relentless lover, Croaky who was trying to make a name for himself through marriage, or Karuna’s NRI husband who did not shy away from making perfect round rotis.
 Michael’s rollicking innocent friendship with Balwinder, one of the workers on their ancestral farm on the outskirts of Paitala.

 Then there is their family itself, the mothers are unnamed but tied by blood and distinctive traits: one married in wealth but not love and the other married the man of her choice and later on lost her teeth because of a poorly executed decision; their maternal grandmother who ferociously took care of the farm, the hyper masculine, Lalli, Karuna and Michael’s father or their quirky Aunt Veer who had take great pains to not get married (like dyeing her hair orange or putting on braces to shock the groom’s side!).
 Aunt Veer is one those stereotypical aunts that one has who does not marry and is one of the cool aunts! 😀

 A Quick Word

-Set in Patiala, the beginning of the novel itself talks about the idea of belonging and who qualifies to belong to that city.
+Set in Patiala in Punjab, the beginning of the novel itself talks about the idea of belonging and who qualifies to belong to that city.
 It takes a jibe at the royalty for thinking that they are the only ones who truly belong.
 It then traces how the relationships in Patiala can be solely based on the need to belong and the need to hobnob with the social elite.